listen to this article:

 To ensure that security token transactions are handled according to regulations, a well-built quorum would include at least 3 quorum groups made up of multiple participating parties: a minimum of one exchange employee (administrative division), a trustee of the account, and a quorum group comprised of a bot for AML compliance, a bot for KYC compliance, and a bot for anti-fraud regulations – plus a human compliance officer.

-As demonstrated, all compliance requirements would have to be met for the transaction to be completed – along with the authorization of at least one account trustee and one exchange employee from the administrative services side of the organization.
+All compliance requirements would have to be met for the transaction to be completed – along with the authorization of at least one account trustee and one exchange employee from the administrative services side of the organization.

 The problem: Most quorums rely on some level of manual input – making transaction time unacceptably slow for the average digital asset customer.
 Each transaction may be a matter of a human or a group of humans accessing a cold storage method (e.g. HSM) – a process that can take hours, days, or weeks.

-MPC: Making Quorums Accessible and Scalable
+Making Quorums Accessible and Scalable: MPC

 With multiparty computation (MPC)-based systems, those quorums can be programmed not only with human participants, but with bots as well – allowing the entire system to be automated, and reducing the risk of human error.